 Let’s get right into it!

-Now that you know a bit about the main elements in a mid-century modern floor lamp, it is time to hit the market and find the right one for you.
+Now that you know a bit about the main elements of a mid-century modern floor lamp, it is time to hit the market and find the right one for you.
 Here are some great floor lamps with a range of design elements to brighten up any room.

 1. Michele 61″ Tripod Mid-Century Floor Lamp

 With a tripod base, the Michele floor lamp has all the critical elements of a mid-century modern floor lamp.
 The three legs give it a solid base and are made of steel, giving it an urban and industrial element.
-What’s more, the legs add an interesting angle to the floor lamp and make for a smooth transition into the brass finished frame.
+What’s more, the legs add an interesting angle to the floor lamp and make for a smooth transition into the brass-finished frame.

 As for the shade, it is made of a white fabric that follows a drum style to softly diffuse light.
 There is also a footswitch to turn the lamp on and off, which is compatible with an LED bulb.

 One notable feature of this lamp is the larger footprint and build as compared to traditional floor lamps.
 Hence, the base feels more solid and secure, which makes assembly that much easier.
 And to top it all off, there is a one-year warranty provided by the brand.

 The Lyndon 65″ mid-century modern floor lamp has a minimalistic design that it pulls off well, with the material and color choices in the composition.
 Its construction strips the floor lamp down to the bare essentials while remaining functional, a key element in the modern style.
 This also helps it work in any room, no matter the type of interior design.

 An angled metal shade makes it perfect to use as a reading lamp or to direct the light in a specific area.
 It has a muted teal finish that offsets the brass body and marble base.
 Both earthy elements flow together seamlessly for a uniquely designed piece.